Continuing Medical Education at THT 2024

 - Research scientists

-In accordance with accredited continuing education sponsored by CRF, all planners, teachers, and authors with control over activity content are required to disclose to the provider any relevant financial relationships with ineligible companies within the last 24 months.
+In accordance with accredited continuing education sponsored by CRF, all planners, teachers, and authors with control over activity content are required to disclose to the provider all financial relationships with ineligible companies within the last 24 months.
 Accredited providers are required to provide this information to learners before the start of an activity.

 Discussion of off-label product use during live cases is made at the sole discretion of the faculty.
 Off-label product discussion and usage are not endorsed by the Cardiovascular Research Foundation or the conference directors of this activity.